Ituango Dam: Diversion tunnel blockage

 Three tunnels were constructed to divert the Cauca River around the construction site.
 Two were eventually sealed during construction, leaving a third to divert the river.
 Between 28 April and 7 May 2018, three landslides blocked the tunnel, leading the reservoir to fill.
 Engineers attempted to open the two closed tunnels with explosives but were unsuccessful.
 On 10 May, when the reservoir reached the power-station intake, engineers began releasing water through the unfinished powerhouse to prevent a breach of the dam.
-On 12 May one of the previously sealed tunnels naturally reopened, which suddenly increased downstream flows by three times the average.
-This promoted evacuations downstream, eventually totaling around 25,000.
+On 12 May, one of the previously sealed tunnels naturally reopened, which suddenly increased downstream flows by three times the average.
+This prompted evacuations downstream, eventually totaling around 25,000 people.

-On May 16 silt build-up in a portion of the power house, the only means to drain the reservoir, led to water escaping into a transit gallery used by construction vehicles.
+On 16 May, silt buildup in a portion of the powerhouse, the only means to drain the reservoir, led to water escaping into a transit gallery used by construction vehicles.
 The water eventually poured onto the downstream face of the dam, eroding the roadway and a portion of the riprap.
 Subsequently, EPM announced that a risk of collapse existed, and workers continued to fill the dam to its design height in hopes that the spillway could be used to prevent an over-topping of the dam.
 Heavy rainfall was expected in the Cauca River basin through the end of May.

-On May 19 the dam works reached an elevation of 405 m, 5 m below the cofferdam's target level.
-On May 25 Dr Ordoñez issued a letter expressing his panic about the situation because "Ituango project is dead and there is no control over it, so the most natural thing is to expect it to fail; we are sure that it is easier to fail than not to fail, and we are truly in a panic".
+On 19 May, the dam works reached an elevation of 405 m, 5 m below the cofferdam's target level.
+On 25 May, the Colombian Society of Engineers issued a letter expressing their panic about the situation, stating that the "Ituango project is dead and there is no control over it, so the most natural thing is to expect it to fail; we are sure that it is easier to fail than not to fail, and we are truly in a panic".

 Environmental impact

-Some sources argue that the dam construction has severe ecological consequences, and there are displaced families, environmentalists, youth groups, and concerned locals that oppose the project.
-Other publications argue that the project will benefit millions through extra revenue towards social and infrastructure programs.
+Some sources have argued that the dam construction has severe ecological consequences, and displaced families, environmentalists, youth groups, and concerned locals have opposed the project.
+Other publications have argued that the project will benefit millions through extra revenue towards social and infrastructure programs.

-In February 2019, the Project came under increased pressure from local and national governmental regulatory agencies because of the closure of the river flow and the environmental and economic impact downstream.
-Moreover, studies from the Universidad Nacional de Colombia showed that the failure of the dam is likely unless an emergency plan was adopted.
-The safety of the downstream communities was highlighted as critical.
-By November 2022, drills evacuated 5,000 people to prepare for the operation of the dam.
+In February 2019, the project came under increased pressure from local and national governmental regulatory agencies because of the closure of the river flow and the downstream environmental and economic impact.
+Moreover, studies from the National University of Colombia have shown that a dam failure is likely unless an emergency plan is adopted.
+The safety of the downstream communities has been highlighted as being critical.
+By November 2022, drills had evacuated 5,000 people to prepare for the operation of the dam.